Anulaa001/HTML2/README.md

 # HTML2
-WEbsite using CSS I JS
+Website using CSS and JS

 With small ball game in JavaScript